St. Peter's Trust | Royal Free Charity

 Two surgeons performing a procedure.

-St Peter’s Trust provides initial pump-priming grants for urological and nephrological (kidney/renal) research, supporting both laboratory science and clinical developments.
+St Peter’s Trust provided initial pump-priming grants for urology and kidney research, supporting both laboratory science and clinical research.
+Many of the research projects supported by the St Peter’s Trust involved the study of genetic disorders.

-Such grants enable the researchers to test their theories, obtain the preliminary data and establish the potential value of their ideas so that applications can then, where appropriate, be made to the government-funded research councils and the major medical research charities or commercial organisations.
+These grants enables researchers to test their theories, and generate the preliminary data so that applications can then, be made to government-funded research councils, medical research charities or commercial organisations.

-In the last ten years the trust has raised some £3,500,000 in grants for research projects and more than 60 projects have been funded.
+In the last ten years the trust has raised about £3,500,000 for research and more than 60 projects have been funded.

 Donate